openstack/openstack-manuals/doc/config-reference/source/tables/cinder-emc.rst

    * - ``check_max_pool_luns_threshold`` = ``False``
      - (Boolean) Report free_capacity_gb as 0 when the limit to maximum number of pool LUNs is reached.
 By default, the value is False.
    * - ``cinder_emc_config_file`` = ``/etc/cinder/cinder_emc_config.xml``
-     - (String) use this file for cinder emc plugin config data
+     - (String) Use this file for cinder emc plugin config data
    * - ``destroy_empty_storage_group`` = ``False``
      - (Boolean) To destroy storage group when the last LUN is removed from it.
 By default, the value is False.
    * - ``force_delete_lun_in_storagegroup`` = ``False``